Frequently Asked and Health Related Questions

 What's the shelf life of Red Boat Fish Sauce?

 Red Boat products are labeled with a Best By date on the label.
-This date is 24 months (two years) from the date of manufacture.
+This date is 36 months (three years) from the date of manufacture.
 After opening, we recommend using the contents within a year.
 For optimum freshness it is best to refrigerate the product after opening.
 If a bottle is accidentally left out overnight, the product will not be harmed in any way.

 What are the ingredients for each product?